 About Trudy Cathy White

-Before becoming a speaker, author ("Along the Way,” a collection of true-life stories dedicated to her mother, Jeannette Cathy), and camp director (we’ll get to that in just a minute), White worked for the family business.
-When she was just 19 years old, she talked her dad into letting her run a new Chick-fil-A restaurant in Birmingham, Alabama making her the youngest Operator at that time.
-Though she had just finished her freshman year at Samford University, Truett Cathy believed in his daughter, and handed her the keys.
-She took a year off from school to run the restaurant, and in that time she hired fellow Samford student, John White.
+Trudy is the daughter of Truett and Jeannette Cathy, and like her father, she is a beloved leader, communicator, and entrepreneur.
+When she was just 19 years old, Trudy began working for the family business.
+She became an operator of a new Chick-fil-A restaurant in Birmingham, Alabama - making her the youngest Operator at that time.
+Though she had just finished her freshman year at Samford University, Truett believed in his daughter, and handed her the keys.
+She took a year off from school to run the restaurant and, in that time, hired fellow Samford student, John White.
 “When he came in, I knew I needed to hire him.
 It didn’t hurt that he was good looking,” she laughs.
 And they’ve been together ever since.

-The Whites have now been married for 39 years.
-They have four children and 13 grandchildren.
+The Whites have been married for 40 years.
+They have four children and 15 grandchildren.